obscuredc/cozyasm/README.md

 # cozyasm
 a javascript assembly-like interpreter simulator.
-Be warned, the current versions have **no/minimal** error catching and safety nets.
+Be warned, the current versions have **no/minimal** error catching and safety nets. status: **NOT PRODUCTION READY**

 ### planned
 - [x] construct IRTree generator